 The ETF’s more affordable price, ease of use and liquidity make it a popular financial product and gives investors more ways to buy and sell this commodity.

 Investors now don't need to overpay for oil ETFs and stock transactions.
-For trading oil ETFs we recommend OptionsHouse brokerage firm,
+For trading oil ETFs we recommend brokerage firm called OptionsHouse,

-that charges just $4.75 for stock or ETF trade.
-Read full Optionshouse Review 2014.
+that charges just $4.95 for stock or ETF trade.
+Read full Optionshouse review under this link.